 The family member also may be compensated for the medical and funeral expenses of the lost loved one and the loved one’s pain and suffering before death.

-Dedicated motorcycle crash attorney Matt Hardin has helped numerous clients pursue compensation for injuries caused by negligent drivers in Nashville and beyond.
+Our Nashville motorcycle accident attorneys have helped numerous clients pursue compensation for injuries caused by negligent drivers in Nashville and beyond.
 If you were injured in a broadside accident, we can investigate the details of your specific situation, work to negotiate a favorable settlement for you, and, if necessary, take your case to trial to seek the compensation you deserve.
 To schedule a free case evaluation, call (615) 200-1111 or visit our contact page.